Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 19 projects likely impacting the area.
-Notable ones include Moolap Coastal Strategic Framework Plan, Geelong Ring Road Extension (Bellarine Link), Whittington Family and Community Hub, Aldershot Reserve Improvements.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 19 projects that could affect the area.
+Notable projects include Moolap Coastal Strategic Framework Plan, Geelong Ring Road Extension (Bellarine Link), Whittington Family and Community Hub, Aldershot Reserve Improvements.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.